Supply Chain Logistics Management Executive Seminar

 “The program is structured extremely well and it is a very aggressive program.”

 Only advance registrations are accepted for this program.
-The 2020 seminar fee is $4,995.
-This fee includes all meeting materials and meals, beginning with the welcome reception and dinner on Sunday and continuing through lunch on Friday.
+This fee includes all meeting materials.

 Cancellation within 15 days of the seminar start will be limited to emergency situations and may result in a cancellation fee ($500).
 Participant substitutions are welcome at any time prior to the start of the seminar.
 If a registered participant does not attend the seminar and does not notify us in advance, they will be charged the full seminar fee.